 - Do NOT Overeat!
 Leave your stomach 20% empty so it has room to easily churn your food into chyme.
 Think of it this way, if you fully pack a washing machine with clothes and don’t leave any room, some of those items may never get adequately washed.
 Let your stomach have some room to churn and turn, and do what it needs to do with enough empty space to do it more efficiently.

-- Eat Probiotic Rich Foods – Repopulate your digestive system with probiotic rich foods to enhance absorption of nutrients.
+- Eat Probiotic Rich Foods – Repopulate your digestive system with probiotic rich foods rather than probiotic supplements.
+You can read more about that here.
 Some traditional probiotic rich foods include kimchi, sauerkraut, fermented vegetables, pickles, yogurt, and kefir.

 - Drink Bone Stock – It would be wise for anyone suffering from “wasting” diseases or mal-absorption of nutrients to incorporate bone stock into their diet on a daily basis to help heal the gut.
 Bone stock contains easily absorbable liquid aminos, collagen and nutrients that can give your system the energy it needs to heal.